 Joint injections with the advanced Genvisc 850 system allow your joint to receive lubricating hyaluronate for better mobility and less pain.
-At Restore Osteo of Colorado in Aurora and Golden, Colorado, the integrative health care team often recommends joint injections to treat knee pain from osteoarthritis.
+At Restore Osteo of Colorado in Aurora, Golden, Colorado Springs, and Thornton, Colorado the integrative health care team often recommends joint injections to treat knee pain from osteoarthritis.
 To find out if you’re a good candidate for joint injections with Genvisc 850, call Restore Osteo of Colorado, or book an appointment online today.

 Joint injections are medications delivered directly to your injured or damaged joint via a needle.
 At Restore Osteo of Colorado, the team safely performs joint injections using their unique Advanced Arthritis Relief Protocol (AARP) and the Genvisc 850 intra-articular system.